5G-MAG/Getting-Started/pages/5g-media-streaming/testing/compatibility.md

-# 5GMSd Application Function Compatibility
+# Compatibility between 5GMSd components

 Some versions of the 5GMSd Application Function will only work with particular versions of the 5GMSd Application Server and 5GMSd Media Session Handler.